How to Check the Optical Signal Strength of the SFP Optical Module?

 To determine whether the SFP optical module (transmitter and receiver) is working at the appropriate signal level, you can view the status information of the SFP optical module.
 This information is very critical, including fiber type, transmit optical power range, and optical receive power.

 In addition, switches such as Cisco and Brocade SAN switches will provide CLI (Command Line Interface) reference.
-This function is useful for viewing detailed information about SFP optical modules, including speed, serial number, part number, and receiving/sending direction optical signals strength.
+This function is useful for viewing detailed information about SFP optical modules, including speed, serial number, part number, and receiving/sending direction optical signal strength.